Cadence Bank Q1 2025 Earnings Call Transcript

 Valerie Toalson

-CFO & President - Banking Services at Cadence Bank
+CFO and President of Banking Services at Cadence Bank

-Average deposits increased $610,000,000 in the quarter, while period end deposits were essentially flat with a slight decline in brokered deposits mostly offset by a tick up in public funds.
-Our deposit mix at quarter end was stable with our non interest bearing deposits as a percent of total deposits coming in just over 21%, the same level as they were at year end.
-We also had $1.8 in CDs mature in the quarter that our teams did a great job of retaining as CD balances also remained stable in the quarter.
-Referencing Slides nine through 11, our first quarter net interest margin of 3.46% continued to improve, up eight basis points in the quarter, largely due to the fourth quarter payoff of our BTFP borrowings.
-Loan yields were 6.33% in the quarter, down nine basis points as a result of the full quarter's impact of the December interest rate cut.
+Average deposits increased $610 million in the quarter while period-end deposits were essentially flat with a slight decline in brokered deposits mostly offset by a tick in public funds.
+Our deposit mix at quarter end was stable with our non-interest bearing deposits as a percent of total deposits coming in just over 21%, the same level as they were at year-end.
+We also had $1.8 billion in CDs mature in the quarter that our teams did a great job of retaining as CD balances also remained stable in the quarter.
+Referencing slides nine through 11.
+Our first quarter net interest margin of 3.46% continued to improve, up 8 basis points in the quarter largely due to the fourth quarter payoff of our BTFP borrowings.

 Valerie Toalson